-- Works with PI during proposal development to ensure the entity is properly classified as a subrecipient
+- Works with PI during proposal submission to ensure the entity is properly classified as a subrecipient or vendor

 - Works with subrecipient to obtain at minimum, a commitment letter confirming the entity’s willingness to participate in the project and verifying that it is not debarred from receiving federal funds, as well as a statement of work, detailed budget and budget justification, and any other documents necessary for timely proposal submission

 - Responds to questions from the subrecipient related to the subaward to be included in the proposal

 - Obtains a subrecipient commitment form or verifies entity status in the FDP Clearinghouse

 - Conducts subrecipient risk assessment to flag any potential concerns with issuing a subaward, communicates high-risk subrecipients to SPA leadership and PI for follow-up.